top of page

 We can provide artist contacts for journalists looking to interview someone from any listed country or territory, or in any US state, or Canadian province.

-The Lunar Codex includes works verifiably representing
+The Lunar Codex includes works verifiably representing the following countries and territories

 â–ª North America: Canada, United States - including from every Canadian province & territory, every US state, the District of Columbia, and from several First Nations and Indigenous peoples territories (see below)

-â–ª Europe: Austria, B
+â–ª Europe: Albania, Austria, B

-â–ª Africa: Angola, Benin, Botswana, Cabo Verde, Cameroon, Chad, Comoros, Congo-Brazzaville, Côte d'Ivoire, DR Congo, Egypt, Equatorial Guinea, Eswatini (Swaziland), Ethiopia, Gambia, Ghana, Guinea-Bissau, Kenya, Liberia, Lesotho, Madagascar, Malawi, Mauritius, Mayotte (France), Morocco, Mozambique, Namibia, Nigeria, Rwanda, Sao Tome & Principe, Senegal, Sierra Leone, S
+â–ª Africa: Angola, Benin, Botswana, Cabo Verde, Cameroon, Chad, Comoros, Congo-Brazzaville, Côte d'Ivoire, DR Congo, Egypt, Equatorial Guinea, Eswatini (Swaziland), Ethiopia, Gambia, Ghana, Guinea-Bissau, Kenya, Liberia, Libya, Lesotho, Madagascar, Malawi, Mauritius, Mayotte (France), Morocco, Mozambique, Namibia, Nigeria, Rwanda, Sao Tome & Principe, Senegal, Sierra Leone, S

 outh Africa, South Sudan, Tanzania, Togo, Tunisia, Uganda, Zambia, Zimbabwe

-â–ª Asia & the Middle East: Afghanistan, Armenia, Azerbaijan, Bahrain, Bangladesh, Bhutan, Cambodia, China, Cyprus, Hong Kong (China), India, Indonesia, Inner Mongolia (China), Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kyrgyzstan, Lebanon, Macau (China), Malaysia, Mongolia, Nepal, North Korea, Pakistan, Palestine, Philippines, Qatar, Saudi Arabia, Singapore, South Korea, Sri Lanka, Taiwan, Tajikistan, Thailand, Turkey, United Arab Emirates, Uzbekistan, Vietnam
+â–ª Asia & the Middle East: Afghanistan, Armenia, Azerbaijan, Bahrain, Bangladesh, Bhutan, Cambodia, China, Cyprus, Hong Kong (China), India, Indonesia, Inner Mongolia (China), Iran, Iraq, Israel, Japan, Jordan, Kazakhstan, Kyrgyzstan, Lebanon, Macau (China), Malaysia, Mongolia, Myanmar (Burma), Nepal, North Korea, Pakistan, Palestine, Philippines, Qatar, Saudi Arabia, Singapore, South Korea, Sri Lanka, Syria, Taiwan, Tajikistan, Thailand, Turkey, United Arab Emirates, Uzbekistan, Vietnam

 â–ª Latin America & the Caribbean: Anguilla (UK),

-â–ª Oceania: American Samoa (US), Australia, Fiji, Cook Islands (NZ), French Polynesia (France), New Zealand, Niue (NZ), Rotuma (Fiji), Samoa, Ta
+â–ª Oceania: American Samoa (US), Australia, Fiji, Cook Islands (NZ), French Polynesia (France), Guam (US), New Zealand, Niue (NZ), Rotuma (Fiji), Samoa, Ta

-smania (Australia), Tokelau (NZ), Tonga, Tuvalu
+smania (Australia), Tokelau (NZ), Tonga, Tuvalu, Vanuatu

 â–ª Antarctica: various outpost locations